 The first step in getting help in my experience is taking about it, with someone you trust.
-I know that sounds easy, it’s not, but it’s worth it.
-How ever horrible or meaningful you believe the thoughts are, sharing them takes away their power somewhat.
-The next step is receiving signposts for further support (some are below).
+I know if you are reading this and are struggling as I was, that sounds both simple and impossible.
+It is, but it’s worth it.
+However horrible or meaningful you believe the thoughts are, sharing them takes away their power somewhat.